Skip to content

 Trigger: new email subscriber (popup, footer signup, checkout opt-in) Length: 3-4 emails over 7-10 days Goal: convert the subscriber to a first-time buyer

 Email 1 (immediate): Welcome + the discount or freebie you promised + 1-2 hero products.
 Email 2 (2 days later): Brand story / why you exist + best-sellers carousel.
-Email 3 (5 days later): Social proof — top reviews, founder note, UGC.
+Email 3 (5 days later): Social proof including top reviews, founder note, and UGC.
 Email 4 (8 days later): Last call on the welcome offer + urgency.

 Conversion rate target: 6-12% of subscribers convert to first-time buyers within 30 days of signing up.